Quarter-final city planning page; match cities can be planned, team assignments remain result-dependent.

 Quarter-finals create high travel and ticket demand.
-Use this guide to compare city planning tasks without guessing which teams will play.
+Use this guide to compare city planning, ticket safety, hotel flexibility, and viewing backups without guessing which teams will play.

 - Reader intent

-- Fans searching for 2026 World Cup quarter-final cities and travel planning.
+- Fans searching for 2026 World Cup quarter-final cities, tickets, hotels, travel, and team-path planning.

 - hotels, tickets, transport, insurance